This post contains affiliate links.

-To browse open positions and get a job on Kwajalein, search with keyword “Kwajalein” on the DynCorp website or check the Careers page on the Kwajalein Range Service website.
+To browse open positions and get a job on Kwajalein, search with keyword “Kwajalein” on the DynCorp website.
 You can also join the KwajNet group on Facebook and visit their website to find a regularly updated list of open positions.

 Additionally, Wendy adds, “part of the benefits package is a certain number of trips, usually.
 One a year or one every other year.”
 If you’re worried about the expensive flights required to get to and from the Marshall Islands, don’t worry.
 You can go back to the States completely free.